theforeman/theforeman.org/plugins/foreman_discovery/18.0/index.md

 ### 2.1.1 Installer (recommended)

-As of Foreman 1.8+, the foreman-installer is able to automatically install the package and proceed with all necessary steps.
-To do this, re-run the installer with the following option:
+The foreman-installer is able to automatically install the package and proceed with all necessary steps.
+To do this, re-run the installer with the following
+option:

     # foreman-installer --enable-foreman-plugin-discovery